 1) English camps

-When I came to Thailand on a whim the second time, I kept myself busy (and my pocket full) with working English camps.
+When I went to Thailand on a whim the second time, I kept myself busy (and my pocket full) with working English camps.
 Many schools schedule camps for students as a way to reward them for good work and promote their continued study of the English language.

 It’s different in every country, but the company I worked with often takes students to a resort outside of their hometown and spends three days alternating between games, lessons, sports, speech competitions and talent shows — all in English.
 It’s a fun time for all, and I had the freedom to pick and choose which camps I wanted to attend.